deNBI/bibigrid_clum/readme.md

 ## The Cluster
 ### Starting the cluster
-`./bibigrid.sh -i bibigrid.yaml -c -v` creates the cluster with a more verbose output.
+`./bibigrid.sh -i bibigrid.yaml -c -vv` creates the cluster with a verbose verbose output - great for us to see what's happening.
 Cluster creation time depends on the chosen flavor and the overall load of the cloud and will take up to 15 minutes.

 ### List Running Cluster